 What other problems does information overload cause organizations?

 It’s so cute that we think they’re actually reading that intranet piece on the company’s move to develop an agile workforce.
-Best case scenario: They’re looking at the pictures while watching Ozark, listening to Hamilton and texting their spouses a grocery list.
+Best case scenario: They’re looking at the pictures while watching Yellowstone, listening to Hamilton and texting their spouses a grocery list.

-Employees spend nearly half their workweeks reading emails and finding information, according to an analysis by the McKinsey Global Institute.
 Add sharing that information in-house, and that leaves just 39% of their workweeks for doing their jobs.

 And remember all those interruptions?
 One every five to 12 minutes?

 Each time employees are interrupted by email, it takes an average of 24 minutes to get back to work, according to a study by Microsoft researchers.
 And, when your task is interrupted, Zeldes says, it takes 20% to 40% more time to complete it.

 Plus, whether they’re ER doctors, accountants, 401(k) plan owners or others, overloaded employees make bad decisions.

 BuzzWhack calls it the “dopeler effect” — “the tendency of stupid ideas to seem smarter when they come at you rapidly.”

 American knowledge workers waste a quarter of their time dealing with huge data streams, according to The Information Overload Research Group.
 That costs the U.S. economy $997 billion a year.